mietek/pol/README.md

 I've described the control loop that will run our program.
 The first thing it does is to read a word; so the first thing we shall discuss is how to read a word.

 What is a word?
-Not a computer word, as I'm sure you realise, although we shall have to use the word "word" in that sense.
+Not a computer word, as I'm sure you realize, although we shall have to use the word "word" in that sense.
 A word is a string of characters bounded by spaces.
 It is extracted from a larger string of characters by the routine we are discussing.

 Let me contrast this definition with more conventional input routines.
 FORTRAN formatted input, for example, doesn't speak of words but of fields.
 The meaning of a number is determined by the field it resides in; that is, by its position on a card.
 Since we are not using cards, the notion of position becomes clumsy and we replace it with order: The order of the words we read is significant, though their position is not.
-We lose, however, the ability to leave a field empty, since we cannot recognise an empty word.
+We lose, however, the ability to leave a field empty, since we cannot recognize an empty word.
 All our data must be explicit, which is probably a good idea but a slow one to learn.
 Decide now that you will not specify input conventions that have optional parameters.

 Very well, let's write the WORD subroutine.
 It uses the input pointer to point at the current position in the source text, the output pointer to point at the current position in memory where we will move the word.
 We must move it; partly to align it on a computer-word boundary and partly because we may want to modify it.

 Fetch input characters and discard them so long as they're spaces.
 Thereafter deposit them until you find another space.
 Deposit this space and as many others as needed to fill out the last computer-word.
-If you have a character-oriented machine you may be amused at my insistance on word-alignment.
+If you have a character-oriented machine you may be amused at my insistence on word-alignment.
 Mainly I'm anticipating the search subroutine when we'll want to compare as large a piece of the word as possible.
 If a word holds 6 characters (or even 2) it's much more efficient to compare them in parallel than serially, even if you have the hardware.

 You may want to set an upper limit on word length.
 Such a limit should include the largest number you will be using.
 Then the question arises as to what to do with a longer word.
 You might simply discard the excess characters, providing you don't plan to dissect the word ([Chapter 8](#8-programs-that-think)).
 Better, perhaps, that you force a space into the word at the limit.
 That is, break the word into 2 words.
 Presumably something's wrong and you will eventually discover it in attempting to process the fragments.
 However this limit should be large enough - 10 to 20 characters - so that it does not constitute a real restriction on your input.
 It should also be 1 character less than a multiple of your computer-word length, so that you can always include the terminal space in the aligned word.